 Inflammation usually occurs with infection but can occur separately as well.
 Depending on the degree of the inflammation, we can treat it conservatively and effectively manage it.

 With the advances in technology used to perform the LASEK procedure and the management of side effects, most of the side effects are a thing of the past or short-lived.

 Recovery After LASEK

-To learn more about the recovery process after LASEK eye surgery procedure, feel free to get in touch and we will answer all your questions to put your mind at ease.
+To learn more about the recovery process after we perform LASEK eye surgery in one of our locations (including Cape Town, Knysna, Joburg, Gqeberha, and Nelspruit) feel free to get in touch and we will answer all your questions to put your mind at ease.